Strategic economic development plans are integral to achieving sustainable and measurable economic growth, as well as quality of place.

 RELATED CONTENT: 9 ECONOMIC DEVELOPMENT CONCEPTS EVERY OFFICIAL SHOULD KNOW

-Much like any capital improvement plan, the implementation plan should be based on projects and programs, short-, medium- and long-term prioritization, and the costs associated with implementation.
-Implementation must be a standalone chapter or section within your plan document.
+Much like any capital improvement plan, implementation of your economic development plan should be based on key projects and programs upcoming or in the works.
+Prioritize by short-, medium- and long-term goals, and consider costs associated with implementation.
+Implementation (i.e., “action”) must be a standalone chapter or section within your plan document.

-Keep in mind your goal is to be the first in your area (not the last) to develop an economic niche.
+Keep in mind that your goal is to be the first in your area to develop an economic niche.

-Make sure your team understands the strategic economic development plan is dynamic and fluid.
-You cannot simply set it and forget it.
-Use your annual local economic development report card to ensure your economic growth and plan remains consistent to its vision, mission and goals.
-Lastly, review your plan for modifications on a regular basis, taking into account changing economic trends and technology.
+Truly strategic economic development plans are dynamic and fluid.
+It’s unwise to “set it and forget it.”
+Use your annual local economic development report card or other progress-monitoring tool to ensure that economic growth and your plan remain consistent with the vision, mission and goals you’ve established.
+Lastly, review your plan for modifications on a regular basis – always weighing new development, evolving economic trends and emerging technologies.